rjd22/codersopinion/_drafts/clean-architecture-building-software-that-lasts.markdown

 #### Framework integrating code

-Framework integrating code van also be found in the infrastructure layer.
+Framework integrating code can also be found in the infrastructure layer.
 Most of these classes help with handling client requests and rendering templates.
 But also the implementation of repositories that are using the ORM library that is supplied by the framework can be found in the infrastructure layer.
 Below is an example of a list of classes from frameworks that you will most likely find in the infrastructure layer.